About

 • Ages: 5–18 years old

-Sensei Avi Rokah is an 8th Dan, a 1994 world champion, a five-time US champion, and US National Team Head Coach.
-He is the technical director of the World Budo Karate Association and the president of the World Traditional Karate Federation, and he studied for three decades, including 27 years as a personal student, under Grand Master Hidetaka Nishiyama.
-Grand Master Hidetaka Nishiyama, 10th Dan, is the founder of the Japan Karate Association and the founder of the International Traditional Karate Federation, and is described as the heir to Grand Master Gichin Funakoshi.
-Grand Master Gichin Funakoshi, 5th Dan (the highest at the time), is the founder of the Shotokan Karate style and introduced karate from Okinawa to mainland Japan in 1922.
+Sensei Avi Rokah holds 8th Dan, is a former world and five-time US champion, was 1994 World Champion, Five Time US Champion, and US National Team Head Coach, and serves as technical director of the World Budo Karate Association and president of the World Traditional Karate Federation.
+He studied for decades under Grand Master Hidetaka Nishiyama and is described as one of the most sought-after instructors in the world.
+Grand Master Hideteka Nishiyama holds 10th Dan, founded the Japan Karate Association and the International Traditional Karate Federation, and is described as Heir to Grand Master Funakoshi.
+Grand Master Gichin Funakoshi holds 5th Dan (the highest at the time), founded the Shotokan Karate style, and introduced karate from Okinawa to mainland Japan in 1922.
+The school states that only the purest form of karate is taught due to the lineage from Master Gichin Funakoshi through Master Hidetaka Nishiyama to Sensei Avi Rokah.
+Rokah Karate is described as a community as well as a welcoming, friendly and supportive venue in which to practice karate.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.